High school seniors design educational systems change

 WE Deming 1993 The New Economics

 A community system is a network of human relations.
-It is a network of many networks including schools, market places, churches, recreation, nature, and on and on.
 It stands to reason that if we value student centric learning a good place to begin is by designing a student centric educational system.
-When I did this with high school students, the designed a system of community learning.
-The community learning system was designed to be a learner-centric system where progress is not measured by students grades but what they learning and their development.
+When I did this with high school students, they designed a system of community learning.
+The community learning system was designed to be a learner-centric system where progress is not measured by students grades but what they learned and how that learning contributed to their development.

-Three classes of Sheldon High School students designed educational systems that were community based, learner-centered and the curriculum and teaching was individualized.
+Three classes of Sheldon High School students designed educational systems that were community based and learner-centered.
 West and South Albany School students and teachers validated the views of the Sheldon students in an electronic polling exercise.

 The Superintendent of Creswell Public Schools led by example.
-Spending a day in the districts kitchen he discovered their collaboration and how they constantly used mathematics to achieve their purpose – serve healthy meals to children.
-His middle school teachers followed his lead and built relations with Creswell’s biological community so their students could do field work and learn about water quality testing and wetland habitat restoration.
-A social network map of one project showed how community-teacher networks were supporting student learning.
+Spending a day in the districts kitchen he discovered the cooks collaboration and how they constantly used mathematics to achieve their purpose – serve healthy meals to children.
+His middle school teachers followed his lead and built relations with Creswell’s biologist community so their students could do field work and learn about water quality testing and wetland habitat restoration.

 In Albany, Oregon I also mapped community learning networks for students.
 Once again, the community learning system was learner-centric, collaborative and included school district staff and business employees.
 Admittedly these social action research findings using quality improvement processes to evoke educational systems change are dated.
 This work was done 30 years ago.
 But to me, there is something enduring in what we had discovered.
 Something natural and right about creating a community learning system.

-Community learning spaces happen in schools when police, fire, technologist visit school classrooms and talk about their jobs and careers.
-Physically this space is an open one were anyone interested can participate.
-Again, some places endure like the idea of a school multipurpose room popular in the 1950-60s.
-Community learning spaces also happen in the community.
-Educators act on the interest of a student and link them to folks in their community that can let the student learn much more about their interest then they can at school.
-A group of us connected by the Albany Public Schools work based learning wrote about community based learning for students with disabilities.
+Community learning spaces happen in schools when citizens visit school classrooms and talk about their jobs and careers.
+Physically this space is an open one where anyone interested can participate.
+Community learning spaces also happen in community workplaces.
+Educators act on the interest of a student and link them to folks that can help the student learn much more about their unique interest then they can at school.
+This requires that educators use an assessment process like social action research to listen and learn from others in their community.

-The new educational system designed by Sheldon High School high school students and applied at Creswell School District and Albany School District showed two features of the new system that should promise – learner centered design and creating work-based community learning centers.
+The new educational system designed by Sheldon High School high school students and applied at Creswell School District and Albany School District showed two features of the new system that showed great promise – learner centered design and creating work-based community learning centers.

 The liberation of people with developmental disabilities that began in 1975 and continues today has had a significant social impact in US society.
 The Developmentally Disabled Assistance and Bill of Rights Act of 1975 established a systems change process with evaluation at its center.
 It presented an innovation in evaluation of social services.